jbonofre/beam/sdks/java/extensions/dsl-xml/README.md

 # Example Pipelines- DSL Declarative API

-The examples included in this module serve to demonstrate the basic functionality of Apache Beam, and act as starting points for the development of more complex pipelines.
+The examples included in dsl-examples module serve to demonstrate the basic functionality of Apache Beam, and act as starting points for the development of more complex pipelines.

-## Word Count

-Few examples using Apache Beam Declarative API.

-1. [`WordCount`]is the simplest word count pipeline and introduces basic beam DSL https://github.com/jbonofre/beam/blob/DSL_XML/dsls/xml/src/main/java/org/apache/beam/dsls/xml/example/wordcount/BeamFlow-File-in-File-out.xml

-## Running Examples

-#### How to run the example with DSL
-##### Run with direct runner
- mvn compile exec:java -Dexec.mainClass=org.apache.beam.sdk.extensions.dsls.xml.flow.loader.BeamFlowDSLRunner -Dexec.args="--dslXml=**src/main/java/org/apache/beam/dsls/xml/example/wordcount/BeamFlow-File-in-File-out.xml**" -Pdirect-runner
-##### Run with Spark runner
- mvn compile exec:java -Dexec.mainClass=org.apache.beam.sdk.extensions.dsls.xml.flow.loader.BeamFlowDSLRunner -Dexec.args="--dslXml=**src/main/java/org/apache/beam/dsls/xml/example/wordcount/BeamFlow-File-in-File-out.xml** " -Pspark-runner
-##### Run with Flink runner
- mvn compile exec:java -Dexec.mainClass=org.apache.beam.sdk.extensions.dsls.xml.flow.loader.BeamFlowDSLRunner -Dexec.args="--dslXml=**src/main/java/org/apache/beam/dsls/xml/example/wordcount/BeamFlow-File-in-File-out.xml** " -Pflink-runner
-##### Run with Apex runner
- mvn compile exec:java -Dexec.mainClass=org.apache.beam.sdk.extensions.dsls.xml.flow.loader.BeamFlowDSLRunner -Dexec.args="--dslXml=**src/main/java/org/apache/beam/dsls/xml/example/wordcount/BeamFlow-File-in-File-out.xml** " -Papex-runner